ethereum/EIPs/EIPS/Network upgrade postmortem template.md

 ## Implementation
 Reference implementation is available in Muir Glacier upgrade retrospective.

+## Security considerations
+No foreseeable security risk associated.
+This Meta EIP is created as a template for upgrade retrospective report.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).